pihucode/gdiac-site/pages/information/faculty.md

 **[DiGRA: Digital Games Research Association](http://www.digra.org/)**

-DiGRA is the association for academics and professionals who research digital games and associated phenomena.
+DiGRA is the association for academics and professionals who research es and associated phenomena.
 It encourages high-quality research on games, and promotes collaboration and dissemination of work by its members.

 **[IGDA: International Game Developers Association](http://www.igda.org/)**